Grand Theft Auto (video game): Development

-Ports
+Release

-The original Grand Theft Auto was developed for MS-DOS, but then later ported to Microsoft Windows (using SciTech MGL), PlayStation (developed by Visual Sciences using their "ViSOS" framework), and Game Boy Color.
+The original Grand Theft Auto was developed for MS-DOS, but then later ported to Windows (using SciTech MGL), PlayStation (developed by Visual Sciences using their "ViSOS" framework), and Game Boy Color.
+The MS-DOS and Windows versions were published in Europe by BMG Interactive on 28 November 1997, followed by the PlayStation version on 12 December 1997.
+In North America, the game was published by ASC Games for MS-DOS and Windows on 24 March 1998, and by Take-Two Interactive for the PlayStation on 30 June 1998.
+The Game Boy Color version, developed by Tarantula Studios, was published by Rockstar Games in Europe on 22 October 1999, and in North America in November.

 The Game Boy Color version was technologically unabridged, which was quite a technical achievement due to the sheer size of the cities, converted tile-for-tile from the PC original, making them many times larger than most Game Boy Color game worlds were because of the handheld's limited hardware.
-To cater for the target younger generation, however, the game was heavily censored, with gore and swearing removed.

-The PC version comes in several different executables for DOS and MS-Windows, which use a single set of data files (except for the 8-bit colour DOS version which uses different but similar graphics).
-It was previously available as a free download as part of the Rockstar Classics (alongside Wild Metal and Grand Theft Auto 2), however the free download service is currently unavailable.
+However, the game was heavily toned down to cater to the target younger demographic, with gore and swearing removed.
+The PC version comes in several different executables for DOS and MS-Windows, which use a single set of data files (except for the 8-bit colour DOS version, which uses different but similar graphics).
+It was previously available as a free download as part of the Rockstar Classics (alongside Wild Metal and Grand Theft Auto 2); however, the free download service is currently unavailable.

-Grand Theft Auto was to be released on the Sega Saturn, but due to the console's rapid decline in popularity before development was finished, the project was halted and the game was never released.
+Grand Theft Auto was to be released on the Sega Saturn.
+However, due to the console's rapid decline in popularity before development was finished, the project was halted, and the game was never released.
 After the PlayStation's successful release, development began on Grand Theft Auto 64, a port of the game for the Nintendo 64, rumoured to have graphical enhancements and new missions.
 However, development was cancelled without ever having a public appearance.
+In March 2001, Take-Two Interactive announced Global Star Software would publish a version of the game for PalmPilot by the holiday season in Europe and North America; Global Star released a demo for Palm OS on its website.
+According to fansite Gouranga!, the project was cancelled by June 2002.

 Cover art

-The cover art for Grand Theft Auto is a photograph of a New York Police Department 1980s Plymouth Gran Fury rushing through the intersection of Fifth Avenue and 56th Street, with Trump Tower in the background of the picture.
-The same cover art was also an alternative cover for Grand Theft Auto 2 in selected markets.
+The UK cover art for Grand Theft Auto is a photograph of a New York Police Department 1980s Plymouth Gran Fury rushing through the intersection of Fifth Avenue and 56th Street, with Trump Tower in the background of the picture.
+Several alternate box arts were released for different regions, including the artwork for the PC release in the US which features a yellow car, the European PC and PlayStation releases exhibiting the design used in later iterations of the series, and several Japanese covers including one featuring the Statue of Liberty.
+The UK cover art was also an alternative cover for Grand Theft Auto 2 in selected markets.

-There was also a cover featuring a yellow Buick GSX.
-There are other covers, but the one shown above is the most common.